Health Library

 What is a scorpion?

 Scorpions, found mostly across the southern and western United States, are up to 3 in.
 (7.6 cm) in length.
 They have eight legs and a pair of pincers like a crab has.
 The stinger, which injects venom, is located at the end of a narrow tail that curves around and over the back of the scorpion's body.
-Although some scorpions are not poisonous, others have venom strong enough to kill a person.
+Most scorpions inject little or no venom with their sting.
+But some have venom strong enough to cause serious symptoms that need medical help right away.

 Some scorpions are found in cool, damp places, such as basements, junk piles, and wood piles.
 Other scorpions are found in desert areas.